Executive arrangements

 In England, local authorities are required to adopt one of three types of executive arrangements, having an "elected mayor and cabinet", a "leader and cabinet", or a "committee system".
 The type of arrangement used determines how decisions will be made within the council.
 In councils which use the elected mayor system, the mayor is directly elected by the electorate to provide political leadership for the council and has power to make executive decisions.
-In councils which use the leader and cabinet model (the most commonly used model), the elected councillors choose one of their number to be the Leader of the Council, and that person provides political leadership and can make executive decisions.
+In councils which use the leader and cabinet model (the most commonly used model), the elected councillors choose one of their number to be the leader of the council, and that person provides political leadership and can make executive decisions.
 Where the committee system is used, executive power is exercised through various committees rather than being focussed on one person.
-Many councils which use the committee system still nominate one of the councillors to hold the title 'Leader of the Council', albeit without the same powers as a leader under the leader and cabinet model.
+Since the English Devolution and Community Empowerment Act 2026, the "leader and cabinet" model is the only type available to new councils and existing councils can no longer change to any other type.

-Historical background
+Background

 From the establishment of elected local authorities in England in the nineteenth century until the Local Government Act 2000, councils used a system of committees for decision making.
 There was no legislative requirement for any councillor to be declared the leader, with the principle being that all the elected councillors were equal in status.
-In practice, political groups had their own leaders, and when a council was under the control of a particular party, local media would commonly refer to the leader of the controlling party as being the 'Leader of the Council'.
+In practice, political groups had their own leaders, and when a council was under the control of a particular party, local media would commonly refer to the leader of the controlling party as being the 'leader of the council'.
 It was also generally recognised that the most powerful political position on a council was the person who chaired the main policy-making committee, which in most councils was called the policy and resources committee.
 Usually, the leader of the largest party would chair that committee.
 Some councils explicitly acknowledged the existence of a leader of the council, others did not.
-The role of Leader of the Council in that regard was similar to that of the British prime minister; the post had not been explicitly created, but gradually emerged.
+The role of leader of the council in that regard was similar to that of the British prime minister; the post had not been explicitly created, but gradually emerged.